lmEshoo/rpi-littlebits/README.md

 * make sure in the terminal get the ip of the pi `ifconfig`
 * once connected, you can unplug the monitor

+###edit index.html
+* change the index.html file to the correct IP address

 ###ssh to the pi.
 * `pi@<IP>` it will prompt you say yes then type the password